binary-manu/routerify/README.md

 * `lan_bridge_interface_name`: the name of the bridge.
 Must be a valid Linux interface name;
 * `lan_bridge_ip`: IPv4 assigned to the bridge interface, used to address the router itself.
 Must be given in CIDR notation (e.g.,`10.0.1.1/24`);
 * `lan_bridge_extra_nameservers`: a list of additional name servers that `dnsmasq` will use to resolve domain names;
 * `lan_bridge_dhcp_range_start`: this is the first address of the DHCP pool, inclusive (e.g., `10.0.1.100`);
 * `lan_bridge_dhcp_range_end:`: this is the last address of the DHCP pool, inclusive (e.g., `10.0.1.199`);

-* `lan_bridge_dhcp_reservations`: this is the a list of MAC reservations.
+* `lan_bridge_dhcp_reservations`: this is the list of MAC reservations.
   Each reservation is an object with a `mac` and an `ip` fields:

   ```yaml
   lan_bridge_dhcp_reservations:
     - mac: "11:22:33:44:55:66"
       ip: "10.0.1.10"
   ```

 Currently, it is not possible to disable DHCP; however, hosts can still be configured to use static addresses, and the DHCP range can be very small.

 `lan_bridge_ip` must lay outside the DHCP range.
 Currently, this is not checked nor is checked that they are on the same subnet.